 We have hosted visits during the year by authors.
 These include Julie Golding, Dave Shelton, Rick Riordan, Darren Shan, Curtis Jobling and Andrew Hammond.

 Year 7 students can attend a reading club during their WOW sessions.
 There is also an opportunity to join a lunchtime reading club which is open to all students.
 Year 9 students are invited to participate in the Carnegie and Greenaway Shadowing Scheme, which is a major award for children’s fiction awarded annually.
 Although these groups are targeted at specific year groups, any other student is welcome to participate.

 Chess and Warhammer clubs currently take place during lunchtimes in the Learning Resource Centre.
 There are also occasional events and activities organised with school curriculum areas and Careers as well as books and reading themed events taking place during the lunch break.

 World Book Day

-A huge amount of eBooks have recently been added to the collection.
+Copleston also has an eBook library with currently over 230 titles.
 There are titles covering Science, History, Geography, Mathematics, Art, and Careers along with a good selection of fiction and general interest titles.

 To access, click on the link below.
 Students will need to be logged into their school account.